dragsirbu/exercises_05/README.md

 ## Exercise 5

 Using the same repository, make some changes to the local repository.
+Inspect the changes you have made by using [git diff](https://git-scm.com/docs/git-diff).
 Next, make some different changes to the remote repository.
 Commit the changes to both the local and remote repository.
 Try pushing your local changes to the remote repository which now contains its own changes.
 What happens?
-Find a way to synchronize the two repositories.
+Find a way to synchronize the two repositories, keeping all of the changes if possible.

 *Consider:*

-- *Git fetch and git merge might come in handy here.*
+- *[git fetch](https://git-scm.com/docs/git-fetch) and [git merge](https://git-scm.com/docs/git-merge) might come in handy here.*
 - *If you aren’t expecting any merge conflicts, you can simply use git pull to retrieve the remote repo changes and merge them with your local repository.*
 - *Try introducing a merge conflict by editing a line in the same file in both the local and remote repository (have the line say something different in each repository).
 Then try synchronizing the two repositories by solving the merge conflict.*

 ## Exercise 6

-Clone this remote repository to your local machine (yes, the exercises themselves are actually a repository!).
+Clone this remote repository to your local machine (yes, the exercises themselves are actually a repository!) using [git clone](https://git-scm.com/docs/git-clone).
 The repository should be cloned with a new name: “DNPisKing”.
-Next, display all of the commits of the repository in a terminal, each commit being on a single line.
+Next, display all of the commits of the repository in a terminal, each commit being on a single line, using [git log](https://git-scm.com/docs/git-log).
 Make changes to the README.md file and add a few new files.
 Commit all changes at once and try pushing them to the remote repo.
 What happens?
 Create a new GitHub repository and push your changes to this remote instead.

 *Consider:*